Liquid Assets Definition

-Savings account and cash are believed to be the greatest usual form of highest liquidity being owned by either individuals or businesses or both.
-However, there are several other assets that are believed to be more liquid, easily capable of being shifted among the owners and such assets that are well-established all through the market.
+Savings accounts and cash are believed to be the greatest usual form of highest liquidity as a total liquid assets being owned by either individuals or businesses or both.
+However, several other assets are believed to be more liquid, easily capable of being shifted among the owners, and such assets that are well-established all through the market.
 Here is the complete list of liquid assets –

 - Cash in Hand

 - Accrued Income

 - Promissory NotesPromissory NotesA promissory note is defined as a debt instrument in which the issuer of the note promises to pay a specified amount to a party on a particular date.